5 Days Uganda Gorillas & Wildlife Safari from Kigali

 Follow the instructions of the Tour Guide;

-- No eating during the tour in the wild
+• No eating during the tour in the wild

-- Do not litter the park
+• Do not litter the park

-- Control un necessary noise that might alert the big cats
+• Control unnecessary noise that might alert the big cats

-- Do not chase wild animals
+• Do not chase wild animals

 KAZINGA CHANNEL

-The most convenient and favourable place to spot the Lions is within the Eastern section of Kasenyi plains and Kasese road on which they prey on the large number of resident kobs within that area.
+The most convenient and favorable place to spot the Lions is within the Eastern section of Kasenyi plains and Kasese road on which they prey on the large number of resident kobs within that area.
 The best time for Game drives is in the mornings and later in the afternoons.
-It’s the duty of the Ranger to offer you adequate information about the wildlife within the park and help you identify some of the attractions that you may have not noticed and also to ensure you get a memorable experience on this Safari.
+It’s the duty of the Ranger to offer you adequate information about the wildlife within the park and help you identify some of the attractions that you may not have noticed and also to ensure you get a memorable experience on this Safari.

 Fishing on these three water bodies Kazinga channel, Lake George and Edward constitutes the major economic livelihood and a source of food security for the majority of the people in the rift valley part of Kasese district.
-Over 20,000 people depend on the fishery of Lake George and the Kazinga channel while an estimated 15,000 depend on lake Edward for their livelihood.
+Over 20,000 people depend on the fishery of Lake George and the Kazinga channel, while an estimated 15,000 depend on lake Edward for their livelihood.

 ISHASHA TREE CLIMBING LIONS